paulkernfeld/contiguous-data-in-rust/README.md

 When you create a [fixed-size array](https://doc.rust-lang.org/std/primitive.array.html) in Rust, you must specify the size (`N`) at compile time.

-Given a mutable array, you can change the content, but there is no way to change the size.
+Given a mutable fixed-size array, you can change the content, but there is no way to change the size.

 ```rust
 const MY_DATA: [i8; 3] = [1, 2, 3];